Plastic Surgery

 Why is Blepharoplasty surgery performed?

 Blepharoplasty surgery is performed to help improve visual function and/or improve cosmetic appearance of the eyes.
 Excessive upper eyelid tissue can obscure the upper part of the visual field.
 Lifting the upper lids with your fingers can help determine if this is a problem.
 If the upper visual field improves or vision brightens this type of surgery may be of benefit to improve your sight.
-A formal visual field test may be helpful in this situation.
-This can be booked at Kingsbridge Opticians – part of the Kingsbridge Healthcare Group.

 Excess tissue can cause brow ache and fatigue for many patients.
 Occasionally excess skin can cause eyelashes to turn in and irritate the surface of the eye.
 An excessive number of wrinkled skin folds above the eyes can result in a sagging tired look that detracts from one’s general appearance.
 Blepharoplasty surgery can be considered for cosmetic reasons even if vision is not affected.